Skip to content

 (

-const stream: Stream.Stream<never, Error, never>
+const stream: Stream.Stream<number, Error, never>

 stream